TubeCord/discord-video-player/README.md

 **Limitation of Liability**: By using our website and accessing the links shared by other users, you acknowledge and agree that you assume all risks and responsibilities associated with the content and usage of those links.

-If you come across any links that contain illegal material or grossly violate Discord's ToS, please report them to us through [GitHub](https://github.com/TubeCord/discord-video-player/issues) Issues.
+If you come across any links that contain illegal material or grossly violate Discord's ToS, please report them to us through [GitHub](https://github.com/TubeCord/discord-video-player/issues) Issues or directly to Discord.
 We will take appropriate action to address the issue.

 &#xa0;